-The list of the RSV(d,q) for each domain is the information that the router transfers to the collecting agent for deciding the route to follow to get the answer.
+The list of the RSV(d,q) for each domain is the information that the Router Agent transfers to the collecting agent for deciding the route to follow to get the answer.

-CONCLUSIONS
+5. CONCLUSIONS

 In a previous work we have describe a GDSS based in the use of mobile agents (Caliusco et al., 2000).
-This system is able to support dynamic decision processes.
-One of the main components to achieve an efficient operation of the consult mechanism is the router agent.
-This agent is responsible of to give a route to the collecting agents, which must visit the system domains searching for an answer to queries formulated by a user.
+This system is able to support non-habitual decision processes.
+The Router Agent is the intelligent component that allows achieving an efficient operation of the query mechanism, avoiding the overload of the system by mobile agents, and the constant interruption to the domains with queries that they are not probably able to answer.
+This agent is responsible of giving a route to the collecting agents, which must visit the system domains searching for an answer to queries formulated by a user.
 In this paper we have presented a strategy to obtain a ranked list of domains able to answer these queries.

-To perform this information retrieval process, the router agent must have a KB and a mechanism of matching the query contents to the domain contents.
+To perform this domain information retrieval process, the Router Agent must have a KB and a mechanism of matching the query contents to the domain contents.
 We have proposed a structure to represent the information managed by each domain.
 The strategy to obtain the initial data to be stored in the Router KB requires the intervention of a domain's expert.
 The AHP method is used to support the task of evaluating the relative importance among the keywords.

 We proposed an interactive mechanism to obtain an adequate initial representation of the domain contents into the KB.
-But this initial information must be increased according as the dynamic consult mechanism works.
-To this end, the knowledge component of the router agent must also to account with a learning mechanism.
+But this initial information must be increased according to the dynamic query mechanism work.
+To this end, the knowledge component of the Router Agent must also to account with a learning mechanism.
 That is been studied now and will be presented in a future work.